tldr-pages/tldr/pages/linux/debugfs.md

 `debugfs -w {{/dev/sdXN}}`

-- Read commands from cmd_file file, execute them and exit:
+- Read commands from a specified file, execute them and then exit:

 `debugfs -f {{path/to/cmd_file}} {{/dev/sdXN}}`